FLEXIBILITY HELPS PREVENT BURNOUT

 For now, I’m carrying out some major housekeeping on my daily and weekly schedules.

-I’m fortunate that Big Bro is in school and I have some childcare during the week for Little Bro.
-I’m naturally more productive earlier in the day (which also contributes to the evening-work problem!) so I’m going to assign most of my writing, editing and marketing work to the weekday hours when I have childcare.
-Instead of spending most of my evenings working, I’m assigning most of them to self-care, life admin, and spending time with my husband.
+I’m fortunate that Big Bro is in school, and – at time of writing – Little Bro is about to start school as well.
+I’m naturally more productive earlier in the day, so I’m going to assign most of my writing, editing and marketing work to the weekday hours when my sons are in school.
+I’m assigning life admin to late afternoon, and dedicating most evenings to self-care and spending time with my husband.

 It will probably mean I can’t get as much done, or as quickly.
-Then again, it might not: if I’m getting more rest and sleep in the evenings then I should have more energy and motivation during my daytime work hours, which might mean I get more done in those hours than I would’ve done if I was exhausted from the night before.
+Then again, it might not; if I’m getting more rest and sleep in the evenings, then I should have more energy and motivation during my daytime work hours, which might mean I get more done in those hours than I would if I was exhausted from the night before.

 Regardless, I need to start taking better care of my physical and mental health.
 I want to read more books.
-I want to take care of myself and my relationships.
-I want to enjoy life instead of always being in ‘work mode’.
-I enjoy writing and it is relaxing to an extent, but it’s still a form of work and is still mentally tiring.
+I want to enjoy life, instead of always being in either ‘work mode’ or 'childcare' mode.
+I enjoy writing – and it is relaxing to an extent – but it’s still a mentally tiring form of work in itself.

-If I have a deadline then I might temporarily step back into working evenings to meet it, but I don’t want evening work to continue being the norm for me.
+If I have a deadline then I might temporarily step back into working evenings to meet it.
+However, I don’t want to keep dancing at the precipice of burnout.

-The lesson (for me, and possibly for others): if your schedule isn’t working for you, then change it.
+The lesson for me – and possibly for others – is that you can change your schedule if it isn’t working for you: especially if you haven't factored in rest and self-care.
 Experiment with it.
-Don’t beat yourself up if you’re genuinely exhausted and skip a writing session.
-The schedule is there as a tool to help us do the things we want to do, not as a stick to beat ourselves over the head for being humans and not machines.
+Adjust things if life gets in the way.
+Don’t beat yourself up if you’re genuinely exhausted and you skip a writing session.
+The schedule is there as a tool to help us do the things we want to do, not as a stick to beat ourselves over the head for the crime of being human.

 DISCLAIMER

 All I’ll say here is: if you have any control over your situation at all, please try your best to protect your boundaries and protect your health.
-I know from experience that that’s easier said than done, but maybe if more of us, in our own small ways, resist toxic working patterns as much as we can, then that could be one way to nudge society towards the changes it so desperately needs.
+I know from experience that that’s easier said than done, but if more of us – in our own small ways – resist toxic mindsets and working patterns, then we can help nudge society towards the changes it so desperately needs.

 CONCLUSION